Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 # KinveyKit Release History

 ## 1.10
+### 1.10.5
+** Release Date:** October 30, 2012

+* Added `KCSUserAttributeFacebookId` to allow for discovering users through `KCSUserDiscovery` given a Facebook id (from the FB SDK).
+* Bug fix(es):
+    * Joined `KCSQuery`s using `kKCSAnd` now work correctly.
+    * Fixed error where streaming resource URLs were not fetched properly.

 ### 1.10.4
 ** Release Date:** October 23, 2012

 * Minor update(s)
     * Additional User information, such as surname and givenname are now persisted in the keychain.

 ### 1.10.3
 ** Release Date:** October 18, 2012